neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 .. note::
     - Only :ref:`an organization Admin <core-concepts_user-roles_organization-admin>` can invite new users to an organization.
-    - In case of a team organization, as soon as a user is added, s(he) is added automatically.
+    - In case of a team organization, as soon as a user is added, s(he) is listed automatically.
     - In case of an individual organization, users are explicitly invited and have to accept the invitation before they are added.
-Those users can leave the Projects which they joined at any time.
+Those users can leave the Projects that they joined at any time.
     - Only organization members can be added to Projects in team organizations.

 1. Go to **Context Switcher** at the upper-right corner and click the **Settings** button for the relevant organization.